dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The key derivation for EDHOC is described in Section 4 of {{RFC9528}}.
 The key material and Method-Id SHALL be derived from the PRK_exporter using the EDHOC_Exporter interface, see Section 4.2.1 of {{RFC9528}}.

 Type is the value of the EAP Type field defined in Section 2 of {{RFC3748}}.
 For EAP-EDHOC, Type has the value TBD1.
-The << >> notation defined in Section G.3 of {{RFC8610}} means that the integer Type value is embedded in a CBOR byte string.
+The << >> notation defined in Section G.3 of {{RFC8610}} means that the CBOR-encoded integer Type value is embedded in a CBOR byte string.
 The use of Type as context enables the reuse of exporter labels across other future EAP methods based on EDHOC.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Type        =  TBD1